katcipis/sophia/notes/books/designing-data-intensive-apps.md

 subscriber can have its own cache of queued up messages that is independent, no single point of access, the miracle of scaling :D.

-Except that for people who have millions of followers..that doesn't scale.
+Except that for people who have millions of followers that doesn't scale.
 It scales brilliantly for people with hundreds and thousands of followers.
 But for millions, creating millions of these subscriptions and queues/caches becomes in itself also a bottleneck, both in cost but also in overall latency